Quadratic points on bielliptic modular curves: -curves

-We now consider the following question: to rational points on which modular curves do $\Q$-curves over quadratic fields of degree $d$ with an additional $m$-isogeny, with $(m,d)=1$ correspond?
-The following propositions answers this question for $m$ prime and $m=4$, which will be sufficient for our purposes.
+We now consider the following problem: for integers $d,m$ with $(d,m)=1$, describe a finite collection of modular curves $\Gamma$, such that any $\Q$-curve of degree $d$ over a quadratic field with an additional $m$-isogeny gives rise to a rational point on some member of $\Gamma$.
+Note that a somewhat similar problem is considered in \cite[Proposition 2.2.]{Ellenberg2005}.
+The following propositions answer this question for $m$ prime and $m=4$, which will be sufficient for our purposes.
 We say that an elliptic curve has an $n$-isogeny if there exists an isogeny $\varphi:E\rightarrow E'$ with $\ker \varphi \simeq \Z/n\Z$.